Chevrolet C/K (fourth generation): 1999–2002

 In August 1998, General Motors released the GMT800 generation of full-size pickups for the 1999 model year as the replacement for the fourth-generation C/K trucks introduced for 1988.
 The long-running C/K nomenclature was retired by Chevrolet in favor of a singular Chevrolet Silverado nameplate (as GMC had done in 1988 with the GMC Sierra).

 For the 1999 model year, GM continued sales of the fourth-generation C/K alongside its GMT800 successor, intending to use up leftover parts stock.
-Newly rebranded the Chevrolet Silverado Classic and GMC Sierra Classic (dropping the Chevrolet Cheyenne), GM continued sales of the Classic in all three payload series.
-Largely aimed towards fleet sales, to minimize production costs, the 1500-series Classic was offered only with the 5.0 L and 5.7 L V8 and an automatic transmission and much of the previous Silverado interior trim (in an effort to steer potential base-trim or W/T 1500 buyers towards the all-new Silverado).
+The Chevrolet C/K and the newly-rebranded GMC Sierra Classic were largely aimed towards fleet sales and were still offered in all three payload series.
+To minimize production costs, the 1500-series C/K and Sierra Classic were offered only with the three-door extended-cab/6.5' Fleetside bed configuration, and with the 5.0L or 5.7L V8 engine paired to an automatic transmission, and the light-duty (under 8,500 pounds GVWR) 2500 series was discontinued.
+It also offered much of the previous Silverado interior trim.
+The changes for 1999 were an effort to steer potential base-trim or W/T 1500 buyers toward the all-new Silverado.

+Also, in the fall of 1998, GM introduced the C/K crew cab with the 6.5' bed.
+It was available in the 2500 or 3500 series and two- or four-wheel drive.
+The 2500 series was available with the 5.7L or 7.4L V8 gasoline engine, or the 6.5L V8 diesel engine, and came with a GVWR of 8,600 pounds.
+The 3500 series came standard with dual rear wheels (the only short-bed GM pickup to have such a feature), a 7.4L V8 (or a 6.5L V8 diesel), and a 9,400 pound GVWR.

-For 2000, the Classic was pared down to the 2500 and 3500 series, with the model line reduced solely to the C3500HD chassis cab for 2001 and 2002.
+For 2000, the C/K and Sierra Classic were pared down to the 2500 and 3500 series (above 8,500 pounds GVWR), with the model line reduced solely to the C3500HD chassis cab for 2001 and 2002.

 Model overview

 The fourth-generation C/K pickup trucks were marketed by the Chevrolet and GMC divisions of General Motors.
-Offered in 1500 (1⁄2-ton), 2500 (3⁄4-ton), and 3500 (1-ton) payload series, the C/K pickup trucks were sold in two-door standard cab, two or three-door extended cab, and four-door crew cab configurations.
+Offered in 1500 (1⁄2-ton), 2500 (3⁄4-ton), and 3500 (1-ton) payload series, the C/K pickup trucks were sold in two-door standard cab, two- or three-door extended cab, and four-door crew cab configurations.
 In total, six wheelbases for pickup trucks were offered.
 The C/K product line also included General Motors full-size SUVs (again derived from the body of the crew cab).